nrfconnect/sdk-nrf/doc/nrf/ug_thread.rst

 .. thread_intro_end

-You can use Thread in parallel with Bluetooth Low Energy.
+You can use Thread in parallel with Bluetooth® Low Energy.
 See :ref:`ug_multiprotocol_support` for more information.

 See :ref:`openthread_samples` for the list of available Thread samples.